dragonchain-inc/custom-contract-python-sdk/README.md

 # Welcome

 This tutorial is designed for those looking to build blockchain solution on Dragonchain platform.
-This tutorial includes writing a calculator smart contract and how to use Dragonchain Python SDK.
+It also includes writing a calculator custom smart contract and how to use Dragonchain Python SDK.

 ### Target audience